Disclaimer: This post may contain affiliate links that help support the site.

 The Fender Mustang GT 40 is an extremely versatile combo amplifier that will suit beginners and intermediate guitarists alike.
 It comes with everything a growing guitarist could ever need: multiple amp models for versatility, built-in effects for experimentation, a tuner, and easy preset management.
 It even comes with a USB input for professional recording for when you want to record some of your own music.

 While you might think that the Fender Mustang's 40 watts of power would be enough for live gigs, think again.
 The GT 40's speakers are its Achilles heel.
 They're just too small to really bring the noise.
 A loud drummer will easily drown you out.
 Sadly, there's no speaker output, so you're stuck with the small built-in 6.5" speakers.
 If you love the features of the Fender Mustang, but need more volume, you should definitely upgrade to the GT100 (or even the GT200).
-The GT 100's 100 watts and 12-inch speaker will certainly be enough to get you all the volume you could ever need.
-If you need to fill the known universe with sound, the GT200's 200 watts of power and 2x12" speaker configuration will get you earth-shattering volume.
+The GT 100's 12-inch speaker and 100 watts of power will certainly be enough to get you all the volume you could ever need.
+If that's still not enough, then the GT200's 2x12" speaker configuration and 200 watts of power will fill the known universe with your music.

 The Fender Mustang series of amps are quite simple and unassuming in style.
 Everything on this amplifier is black: the frame, the cloth grille, knobs, buttons - even the screws that hold it all together!
 The only element to betray the all-black styling is the silver Fender logo on the front of the amp.
 It's very eye-catching and lets everyone know you mean business!